dfernandes25/powershell/README.md

 # powershell
-Most code I build is under client NDA, but here are a few tried and true generic scripts.
-Maybe not the most elegant or efficient and that's fine -- they work!
+Most code I build is client NDA specific, but here are a few generic scripts.
+Maybe not the most elegant but that's fine -- they do the job!